wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                   June 2016

+   With aggressive negative caching, the validator, in addition to checking to see if the answer is in its cache before sending a query, checks to see whether any cached and validated NSEC record denies the existence of the sought record(s).

+   Using aggressive negative caching, a validator will not make queries for any name covered by a cached and validated NSEC record.
-   synthesize a negative answer whenever it has an applicable validated NSEC in its cache unless the CD bit was set on the incoming query.
+   Furthermore, a validator answering queries from clients will synthesize a negative answer whenever it has an applicable validated NSEC in its cache unless the CD bit was set on the incoming query.